corestoreio/caddy-esi/README.md

     condition="{{ if .Req.Host eq 'customer.micro.service' }}true{{end}}"/>
 ```

-### Redis access
+### NoSQL access

-The ESI processor can access Redis resources which are specified in the Caddy
+The ESI processor can access NoSQL resources which are specified in the Caddy
-configuration.
-The `src` attribute must contain the valid alias name as defined
+resources configuration file.
+The `src` attribute must contain the valid alias
-in configuration file.
-The ESI tag must contain a `key` attribute which accesses
+name as defined in resources file.
+The ESI tag must contain a `key` attribute
-the value in Redis.
-This value will be rendered unmodified into the HTML page
+which accesses the value in the NoSQL server.
+The returned value will be
+rendered unmodified into the HTML page output.
+You are responsible for secure
-output.
-If multiple `src` tags are defined the next `src` gets used once the key
+escaping of your data.
+If multiple `src` tags are defined the next `src` gets
-cannot be found in the previous source or the `timeout` applies.
-Return and
+used once the key cannot be found in the previous source or the `timeout`
-forward headers are not supported.
+applies.
+Return and forward headers are not supported.

 If the `key` attribute contains 2x curly brackets, the Go `text/template` logic
 gets created.